crazyfrogspb/RedditScore/docs/source/tokenizing.rst

 tweets, and it includes many features to deal with these types of documents.
 Of course, feel free to use for any other kind of text data as well.

+CrazyTokenizer is based on the amazing `spaCY NLP framework <https://spacy.io/`__.
+Make sure to check it out!

 Initializing
 --------------------
 To import and to initialize an instance of CrazyTokenizer with the default